 Helping Shelter Dogs in Need

-With Every New Dog Grass Potty Subscription, Doggielawn Donates a Needed Item to Help Brighten Their Day.
+With Every New Dog Grass Potty Subscription, DoggieLawn Donates to a Pet Rescue or Shelter.

 Help Us Spread Joy

 Not only is your real dog potty grass subscription convenient and eco-friendly, but you are spreading joy to unfortunate animals who wish they had caring owners just like you!
 Read about the dog rescue organizations we've chosen to support below and join us in helping them provide the care these animals so desperately need.
 Most of all, thank you for choosing DoggieLawn!Pick Your Plan

 L.A.
 Love & Leashes is an adoption space that is 100% dedicated to animals from Los Angeles’ six city animal shelters.
 Created by the non-profit Friends of L.A.
 Animal Shelters, L.A.
 Love & Leashes is located inside the popular pet retailer store, Healthy Spot in Santa Monica.
 This way, they are able to reach large numbers of people who would not otherwise visit city shelters.

 Much Love Animal Rescue exists to rescue abused, neglected and homeless animals from the streets and shelters of Los Angeles and place them in loving homes.
 Much Love is a 100% non-profit dog rescue organization run entirely by dedicated volunteers who offer their time and resources to house, train, transport and care for these animals.
 Since its inception in 1999, Much Love has placed over 3,500 animals into loving homes.